Light in my Shadow

 My website here – is about that light.
 The unexpected way I found to remove my damaging (and common) programs, one by one.

-As I changed my brainwaves and raised my frequency through mindful drawing, I began to activate different traits.
+As I raised my frequency through mindful drawing, I began to activate different traits.
 Lasting, powerful ones.
 I’ve written about 50 of them here, and they just keep on coming.

 Now, for the first time in decades I’m no longer an alcoholic.
 I’m no longer a gambling addict or a meth addict.
 I’ve deactivated my decades-old PTSD, I’ve finally stopped hurting myself, I’ve stopped hurting others and I’m no longer stuck in the wheels of a broken justice system.